 Makes 4 tarts

 8 oz.
-Voortman’s Coconut Cookies
+Voortman’s Coconut Cookies (could use shortbread instead)

 3 tbsp melted butter